-The Trojan 10 Meter debuted the summer of 1980 and set the U.S. boating market on its ear with Harry Schoell's European styling both topside and down below.
+The Trojan 10 Meter debuted in 1980 with Harry Schoell's European styling both topside and down below.

-This is Harry Schoell today, nearly 30 years after he designed the 10 Meter, in front of one of his latest inventions - a high-pressure steam engine for automobiles that lowers the carbon footprint lower than all-electric cars.
+This is Harry Schoell today, nearly 30 years after he designed the 10 Meter.
+His latest invention - a high-pressure steam engine for automobiles.

 A Trend Setter

 Below, the 10 Meter layout and design were right out of Star Trek, and its round sliding doors to cabins and heads were the first to be seen in the industry on this side of the Atlantic.
 The ample beam permitted this 32'6" boat to have more room below than virtually anything on the market in its class at the time.
 For example, the more traditional early 1980s 34 Sea Ray express design had an 11'11" beam and weighed 11,400 lbs.

 At first boaters either loved the new 10 Meter design or hated it, and that is why Trojan continued building the old F-Series for a number of years.
 But as time went on, the number of Harry Schoell "Meter" models grew, and the F-Series models were discontinued one by one.
 After a few years, Trojan was building many more boats than the far more famous and prestigious Bertram, a sister brand, also owned by the Whittaker Corp.
 (And it was making more money, too.)

 As you can see in the lead pictures for this article, at least a few owners of these boats think they make great fishing boats, and they do because of their huge cockpits and stability.
 But they also make good cruising boats because of their room both below and on deck, their sea-keeping abilities, and their good ride.